 Services are available before, during, and after a criminal case.
 Services are also available if the victim hasn’t reported to law enforcement and if there is no criminal case at all.

 Community-base Victim Services

 - Assist victims who report the crime as well as victims who do not

-- Provide advocacy to help victims rebuild their lives (crisis line; emergency shelter; crisis counseling; safety planning; support groups; education and violence prevention; advocacy; assistance navigating criminal justice, civil justice and
+- Provide advocacy to help victims rebuild their lives (crisis line; emergency shelter; crisis counseling; safety planning; support groups; education and violence prevention; advocacy; assistance navigating criminal justice, civil justice and human services processes)

 - Services are focused on victim safety, empowerment, and restoration

 - Services are available on an on-going basis

 - Assist victims whose cases are processed through the justice system

 - Provides advocacy to help victims access their rights (information; notification of court proceedings; court accompaniment; assistance with victim impact statements, restitution and applying for compensation)

 - Services are focused on victim safety and access to justice system and case-specific information